Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 1. Pixboost offers web API (“API Services”) for you to access its functionality of images transformation and optimization.
-To use the Service you have to connect your image hosting to the API Services.
+To use the Service you have to add your images sources to the API Services.

 2. You are responsible for keeping the code that connects to the API Services up-to-date to ensure that it continues working accordingly.